What is the contact information for the Office of Graduate Admissions?

 What if I am admitted on a conditional basis?

 Conditional admittance means that your acceptance letter will list certain conditions that must be met prior to enrollment, or during your first semester of attendance, or both.
-Certification of a degree in progress at the time of application, official test scores or entry QPA are the most common reasons for a conditional offer.
+Examples of conditional admittance can be a certain QPA requirement, official test scores, and official degree conferred transcripts.

 Can I take graduate courses without being admitted to a degree program?

 Yes, you can apply as a non-degree student which allows enrollment for up to 12 graduate credits.
 This status does not continue, and students must reapply each semester.
 GRE or MAT test results are not required.
 Applicants must submit only the official transcript verifying a bachelors degree or higher.